Qualifications and occupational registration

 You can start to get an understanding of the New Zealand system at the New Zealand Qualifications Authority (NZQA) website.

 The qualifications listed on Immigration New Zealand’s list of Qualifications Exempt from Assessment are pre-approved for immigration purposes.
 So they are valid if you are claiming points in a Skilled Migrant visa application, or if you are applying for a work visa on the basis that your occupation is on a skill shortage list and a New Zealand qualification equivalent is mentioned as a requirement.

 If your qualification is not listed then you might need to apply to NZQA for an International Qualifications Assessment to submit with your visa application.

-If you are submitting an ‘Expression of interest’ then a pre-assessment Result (PAR) is an option.
-This costs less but isn’t sufficient for a full application.
+If you are submitting an expression of interest, then a pre-assessment Result (PAR) is an option.
+This costs less but is not sufficient for a full application.

 Qualifications for employment

 If you want to work in New Zealand it may be useful to have your qualifications assessed by NZQA.

 There is a fee of around $750 for a standard application.
 The process takes up to 35 working days to complete once all documents have been received so make sure you allow enough time.